judelanning/judelanning.github.io/_posts/2024-07-28-homelab-pt-9-automating-enrichment-with-n8n.md

 ## Introduction
 In this post I'll walk through standing up n8n, an open-source automation platform, that will serve as the SOAR for my environment. n8n will allow me to automatically enrich findings through threat intelligence integrations, manage incidents within my case management platform, update firewalls dynamically, and really any other action that can be automated.
 While there are specific platform integrations supported by n8n (Jira, CS Falcon, etc.), it also supports regular webhook APIs for any platform that doesn't have an official integration.

 Once deployed, I will also create an end-to-end workflow for a subset of the Suricata rules I currently have running on my OPNsense firewall.
+This workflow will action a specific set of ET Open CNC detections by enriching the findings with threat intelligence and opening a case within my IR platform.

 ## Deploying n8n
 The deployment of n8n is made very simple using containerization. n8n provides a Docker image available at docker.n8n.io/n8nio/n8n.
 To get n8n stood up using Docker, I'll first create a Docker volume so the n8n container can have an area for persistent storage.
 To do this, I'll using the following command: